AnimatorOfSouls/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors
-For the project "Rock Paper Scissors" in The Odin Project.
+For "Project: Rock Paper Scissors" from The Odin Project.